-The name used to denote a message sequence must consist of an alphabetic character followed by zero or more alphanumeric characters, and can not be one of the "reserved" message names (e.g., "first", "cur", and so forth).
+The name used to denote a message sequence must consist of an alphabetic character followed by zero or more alphanumeric characters, and cannot be one of the (reserved) message names "new", "first", "last", "all", "next", or "prev".

 Only a certain number of sequences may be defined for a given folder.
-This number is usually limited to 26 (10 on small systems). ---- ---- ----- ---- ------- ----------- -- pick (1), mh-sequence (5)
+This number is usually limited to 26 (10 on small systems).